Moranetz/PosePrompter/UX_LAYOUT_DESCRIPTION.md

-# PosePrompt Studio - Complete UX Layout Description
+# Pose Prompter - Complete UX Layout Description

 ## Overview
-PosePrompt Studio is a web application for generating pose prompts with a studio-style layout.
+Pose Prompter is a web application for generating pose prompts with a studio-style layout.
 The interface uses a split-screen design with a preview area on the left and controls on the right.

 ---